 The apps are simple catalogues or inventories of items that you wish to track.
 The items can be any mixture of things.
 For the Freezer app, the expectation is that these will be items in your freezer(s).
 For the Storage app, it will be items you have in your garage, attic or storage units.
 The My Collections app is the general collection app.

 However, these apps are very generic, functionally identical and can be customised with your own fields and container hierarchies.
-Which app you choose to use doesn’t matter as they will both use the same cloud storage so use the Freezer app for a grey colour scheme, the Collection app for blue and the Storage app for orange.
+Which app you choose to use doesn’t matter as they all use the same cloud storage so use the Freezer app for a grey colour scheme, the Collection app for blue and the Storage app for orange.

 Note that the app purchase/subscription is tied to that specific app and cannot be transferred between apps.